North Luzon Expressway: NLEX Harbor Link

-Collectively known as the North Luzon Expressway Harbor Link Project (NLEX Harbor Link Project), these series of expressways connect the North Luzon Expressway to various points in Metro Manila.
+Collectively known as the NLEX Harbor Link Project, these expressways connect the North Luzon Expressway to various points in Metro Manila.
 It currently runs from Mindanao Avenue in Valenzuela to Radial Road 10 in Navotas, linking the North Luzon Expressway to the Port of Manila.
-Once completed, it will run from Katipunan Avenue, a component of Circumferential Road 5, in Quezon City at the east.
+Once completed, it will run from Katipunan Avenue, a component of Circumferential Road 5 (C-5), in Quezon City in the east.